Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Introduction

 A growing body of literature has been leveraging techniques of machine learning (ML) to build novel approximations to solutions to PDEs.
-Broadly, existing methods that pair ML with the solution of PDEs do one of the following: \begin{itemize} \item mimic the method of lines by typically approximating either the action of the differential operators that are present (usually spatial) with a network model or by approximating the entire right-hand side of the PDE through the evaluation of a network (see, e.g., \cite{YBSSHJHMPB2019,math11132791,math12172784}), \item utilize a network to encapsulate the entire evolution; that is, evaluation of the neural network itself evolves the solution a single time step, removing the need to involve classical numerical integration (see, e.g., \cite{pmlr-v80-long18a,ZCVCKWDX2022,10.5555/3291125.3291150,RAISSI2019686,LONG2019108925,NORDSTROM2021109821}) \end{itemize} At this time, it is not clear that there are tools available for systematically assessing the stability within these ML approaches.
+Several early works proposed network architectures that either mirrored or incorporated traditional numerical methods in their approach to solve ODEs/PDEs \cite{RICO-MARTÍNEZ01111992,GONZALEZGARCIA1998S965,MEADE19941,712178} or in nonlinear system identification \cite{ALEXANDRIDIS2002479} .
+More recently, existing methods that pair ML with the solution of PDEs do one of the following: \begin{itemize} \item mimic the method of lines by typically approximating either the action of the differential operators that are present (usually spatial) with a network model or by approximating the entire right-hand side of the PDE through the evaluation of a network (see, e.g., \cite{YBSSHJHMPB2019,math11132791,math12172784}), \item utilize a network to encapsulate the entire evolution; that is, evaluation of the neural network itself evolves the solution a single time step, removing the need to involve classical numerical integration (see, e.g., \cite{pmlr-v80-long18a,ZCVCKWDX2022,10.5555/3291125.3291150,RAISSI2019686,LONG2019108925,NORDSTROM2021109821}; also, e.g., \cite{doi:10.1137/24M1686991} in the case of PDEs without time dependence) \end{itemize} At this time, the tools that are available for systematically assessing the stability within these ML approaches are limited.
 However, it was posited that recurrence in the training of a deep neural network encourage stability in the numerical solution \cite{ZCVCKWDX2022}.
 The purpose of this study is to systematically investigate the impacts of recurrence on the construction of weight sets for approximating the action of (spatial) linear differential operators that are used in the process of solving the advection-diffusion equation.

 Recurrent Neural Networks (RNNs) can find their origins in the work of McCulloch and Pitts from 1943 \cite{mcculloch43a}, where they considered ``nets with circles" allowing for ``reference to past events of infinite degree of remoteness."
 Further, Rumelhart, et. al., considered the use of parallel distributed processing in the context of sequential thought processing \cite{Rumelhart86}.
 These ideas have an intimate connection to initial value problems, whose solutions over time reference past information.
 Several recent works have considered the connection between Neural Networks and dynamic systems \cite{ODERU,LearningDynamical,pmlr-v97-haber19a,Haber} in order to improve the stability, in terms of robustness to perturbations, of the networks for typical tasks (e.g., computer vision, natural language processing, etc.).
 In this work the opposite task is investigated: utilize the tools of ML, specifically related to RNNs, to construct stable solutions to a time dependent PDE--the advection-diffusion equation.
 A recurrent network is introduced that matches precisely the evaluation of a multistep method paired with a collocation method for approximating spatial derivatives.
 This allows for two things: 1) the use of traditional tools for analyzing the stability of a numerical method for solving PDEs and 2) bringing to bear efficient techniques of ML for the training of approximations for the action of (spatial) linear operators.